talfig/Assembler/README.md

 <!-- Directives -->
 <h3 id="directives">Directives</h3>

-Use special commands like .entry, .extern, and more to manage your code's structure.
+Use special commands like `.entry`, `.extern`, and more to manage your code's structure.

 Example: